Mamdani and the United Front We Need

 “Racism is both overt and covert.
 It takes two, closely related forms: individual whites acting against individual blacks, and acts by the total white community against the black community.
 We call these individual racism and institutional racism.
 The first consists of overt acts by individuals, which cause death injury or the violent destruction of property….
 The second type is less overt, far more subtle, less identifiable in terms of specific individuals committing the acts….The second type originated in the operation of established and respected forces in the society, and thus receives far less public condemnation than the first type.”
 [5]

-Fascism, like racism “takes two closely related forms.”
+Fascism, like racism, “takes two closely related forms.”
 Overt and covert, individual and institutional, respectable and condemnable, reactionary and preemptive, racism is expressed and enforced across a wide spectrum of political actions — so is fascism.

 Notice how institutionalized racism does not rely exclusively on open racist ideology.
 All the big racists must do is command and fund the institutions controlling and exploiting Black and Brown people.
 Democrats and Republicans alike manage the penal system, police, prison labor, and the intricate web of laws that ration housing, healthcare, education, and employment.